kuujo/yuppy/README.md

 Protected members are variables that can be accessed only from within a class or a sub-class of the declaring class.
 Thus, while protected members have more relaxed access restriction, values are still hidden from outside users.
-With XPy we can use the `protected` decorator to declare any class member protected.
+With Yuppy we can use the `protected` decorator to declare any class member protected.

 Note that if an attribute (`var`, `const`, or `method`) is not passed as